Conveuropean logo

 Strasbourg France

 Last weekend I visited Strasbourg.
-I found some cheap flight to Frankfurt and then from there I took a couple of trains to get to that nice French city.
-Something I had read before and I really liked it was the "Jardin de deux rives", a shared park between the French and German countries (Strasbourg and Kehl).
-I had crossed some European frontiers by car before, but this is the first time I do it walking back and forth in less than 15 minutes.
-In this picture I'm looking to Germany from the French side.
+I found a cheap flight to Frankfurt and then from there I took a couple of trains to get to that nice French city.
+Something I had read about and really liked was the "Jardin de deux rives", a shared park between the French and German countries (Strasbourg and Kehl).
+I had crossed some European frontiers by car before, but this is the first time I have done it by walking back and forth in less than 15 minutes.
+In this picture I'm looking at Germany from the French side.

 Snowing in Postdamer platz